keyyyyyx/Predict-Student-Performance-From-Game-Play/README.md

 - `data/`: This directory contains the dataset files.
 Note that train.csv and test.csv are not included and will be added once the competition dataset is public.
 - `dataProcessing.R`: This file contains R scripts that prepare the data for analysis.
 - `validation.R`: This file contains R scripts that perform model selection and validation.
+- `xgboost.R`: This file contains R scripts that performs parameter tuning, model training, and model validation using the gradient boosting algorithm.
+- `Train&Predict.R`:  This file contains R scripts that train the selected model on full training data, and predict outcomes on testing data.
 - `report.Rmd`: This file contains R Markdown notebooks that showcase the data analysis, feature engineering, model training, and evaluation steps.
-- `Train&Predict.R`:  This file contains R scripts that train the selected model on full training data, and predict outcomes on testing data.
 - `README.md`: This file provides an overview of the project and instructions for running the code.

 ## Dependencies